 Advanced Project Modelling

 In Section 2.1.1, we introduced the concept of projects (project) as the top-level element in each IVML-model.
 In this section, we extend the modelling capabilities of the IVML regarding projects in three ways: first, we describe versioning of projects that enables the definition of the current state of evolution of a project.
-This concepts correlates with the second concept: project composition.
+This concept correlates with the second concept: project composition.
 This introduces the capability of deriving new projects based on definitions in other projects and explicitly excluding certain projects from the composition.
 As part of this version information can be used.
 The third concept is project interface.
 The concepts of project composition and project interfaces support effective modularization and reuse of projects and, thus, configuration spaces.

 Project Versioning